 - Penny Dewar, our marketing assistant’s husband Aengus, is a traditional oil painter and commission artist.

-It was with this in mind that our ‘Artists in Residence’ project began.
+It was with that in mind, our ‘Artists in Residence’ project began.
 Giving up-and-coming artists a chance to have their work displayed at our offices for sale, for colour or simply for appreciation.
 The works will be rotated between artists giving as many artists a chance as possible to showcase their talents, so quite literally, watch this space!
-And so to business…
+And so, to business…

 Bev’s paintings are colourful, detailed, busy celebrations of her local community and city life.